SQL databases¶

 ORDER BY time DESC;

-column indicates how long the query has run for.
+Find your username in the usename column.
+The time column indicates how long the query has run for.
 If it is longer than one minute, it is slow.

-In general, a query is slow due to not using indexes for its JOIN
+In general, a query is slow due to not using indexes for its JOIN and/or WHERE clauses.
+Using indexes can decrease the running time from hours/days to seconds.

 Tip

-.
+To see the indexes on a table, run \d TABLE_NAME.
 A view cannot have indexes; instead, check the indexes on the tables it queries.
-To see a view’s query, run \d+ VIEW_NAME
+To see a view’s query, run \d+ VIEW_NAME.

-clauses aren’t indexed, and you can’t change the clauses to use columns that are indexed, open an issue on GitHub about adding an index to the table.
+If the columns in the query’s JOIN and/or WHERE clauses aren’t indexed, and you can’t change the clauses to use columns that are indexed, open an issue on GitHub about adding an index to the table.

 SELECT pg_cancel_backend(PID)